Meals During Distance Learning

 Grab and Go Meals

-'Grab and go’ meals are available for all students daily from 11 a.m. - 1 p.m., Mondays thru Fridays at Kennedy High School (Door 5) and Jefferson High School (Door34).
+'Grab and go’ meals are available for all students daily from 11 a.m. - 1 p.m., Monday through Friday on school days at Kennedy High School (Door 5) and Jefferson High School (Door 34).
 Weekend meals will be provided on Fridays.
 There is no charge for meals.
-Meals are provided in school to students in hybrid learning on their in-school days.

 We are proud to serve high quality, nutritious meals in every Bloomington school.
 Our goal is to provide students with the best food possible to promote healthy physical and mental development.
 We create healthy menu choices that meet federal school meal requirements for fat, sugar, salt and whole grains, including locally grown seasonal fruits and vegetables.

 Several factors guide the choices made in planning school lunch menus, including foods that are popular with students, meet USDA dietary guidelines and fall within budget parameters.
 Meals are planned with a goal of providing students with one-third of the Recommended Daily Allowances (RDA) for key nutrients and calories.
 A dietitian reviews and analyzes each menu.

 National School Lunch Program

 Bloomington Public Schools participates in the National School Lunch Program.
 USDA child nutrition programs are reviewed every three years by the Minnesota Department of Education and USDA.
 Kitchens are inspected by state and city health departments and have excellent report records.

 Reducing Food Waste

 In an effort to reduce food waste, an “offer versus serve” option is provided in compliance with federal standards.
 Students must be offered the minimum daily serving requirement of specific food components comprising of what constitutes a complete reimbursable meal, either breakfast or lunch.
 Students may decline one breakfast component and up to two lunch components.